NSLUG is a low-key Linux Users Group based in

 Dalhousie's Computer Science building on University Avenue (come in the

 main entrance, and take the elevator to the 4th floor - signs will

 direct you from there to the conference room).
-The future of
+Alternative locations,

 The idea is to have members present something they've been working on,